On classification of complex filiform Leibniz algebras: Abstract

 \section{Abstract}

-This work deal with Leibniz algebras.
-It is shown that in classifying of filiform non-Lie Leibniz algebras over the field of complex numbers which are obtained from the naturally graded non-Lie Leibniz algebras it suffices to consider some special basis transformations.
-Using this result, we derive a criterion that ascertains whether given two such filiform non-Lie Leibniz algebras are isomorphic in terms of such transformations.
+In this paper we prove that in classifying of complex filiform Leibniz algebras, for which its naturally graded algebra is non-Lie algebra, it suffices to consider some special basis transformations.
+Moreover, we establish a criterion whether given two such Leibniz algebras are isomorphic in terms of such transformations.
+The classification problem of filiform Leibniz algebras, for which its naturally graded algebras are non-Lie in an arbitrary dimension, is reduced to the investigation of the obtained conditions.